medinatsalako/CAPSTONE-PROJECT-2/README.md

 This project focuses on analyzing customer data to gain insights into subscription behaviour, revenue patterns and customer retention across various regions.

 ### DATA SOURCES
+The data used here was provided by the facilitatos.

+### TOOLS
-The source of data used are as follows;
+The tools used for this project are ;
-- Microsoft Excel for data cleaning and Analysis
+- Microsoft Excel for data cleaning
-- SQl for querying data
+- SQL for data Querying
-- Power BI for visualisation
+- Power Bi for visualisations

+-